 We’d also recommend shooting a video on your phone when your dog’s barking.
 Your vet can be an important second pair of eyes to help you better understand your buddy’s behavior – and whether it’s cause for concern.

-Got a smaller dog at home?
-They tend to alternative between REM and non-REM sleep more than bigger dogs.
+When dogs are in REM sleep, that’s when they’re usually dreaming.
+Which is why they might bark or “run” in their sleep – or at least have their limbs and paws mimicking the motion of running.
+Smaller dogs tend to alternative between REM and non-REM sleep more than bigger dogs.
 (As often as every 10 minutes!)
 So they might actually end up barking more while asleep.

 Dogs might also whimper, cry, or howl in their sleep – which, sadly, can indicate they’re having a nightmare.